Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 6: Describe what the buyer’s business sells

-Step 7: The purchaser will certify the property being purchased is for resale and sign and date the certificate.
+Step 7: The purchaser will certify that the property is for resale and sign and date the certificate.

-Only one certificate is needed if tangible personal property purchases are exclusively made for resale.
+If tangible personal property purchases are exclusively made for resale, only one certificate is needed.
 The blanket certificate should state that all purchases will be resold in the normal course of business.

 Texas Resale Certificate FAQs